ES2Spring2020-ComputinginEngineering/project-2-JoshuaBalbi/README.md

 PART 3 functions:

 	scale(l): scales any list to a 0-1 scale with parameters a specific list with 158 elements. the list is used for many other functions ahead

+	testcase(): takes no parameters and just returns two different random integers from 0-1

 	DistanceArray(newpoint,x,y):takes the distance between a random point newpoint and x list and y list. it returns a list l with all the distances